-Appendix 8: Glossary of ACE Adverse Childhood Experience.
+ACE Adverse Childhood Experience.
 Events in the child's life that can have negative, long-lasting impact on the child's health, and life choices AssetPlus Assessment tool to be used for children who have been involved in offending behaviour BAME Black, Asian and Minority Ethnic is the term currently used in the criminal justice system to describe those who have diverse racial and ethnic backgrounds.
-This term is not widely accepted or used and will be replaced when a more universally acceptable term is identified.
 BCSSP B&NES Community Safety and Safeguarding Partnership, a merger of the previous Local Safeguarding Children Board, Local Safeguarding Adults Board and the Community Safety Partnership.
 The YOS Management Board is one of its Sub Groups.
 CCE Child Criminal Exploitation, where a child is forced, through threats of violence, or manipulated to take part in criminal activity Children We define a child as anyone who has not yet reached their 18th birthday.
 This is in line with the United Nations Convention on the Rights of the Child and civil legislation in England and Wales.
 The fact that a child has reached 16 years of age, is living independently or is in further education, is a member of the armed forces, is in hospital or in custody in the secure estate, does not change their status or entitlements to services or protection.
 Child First A system wide approach to working with children in the youth justice system.
-There are four tenants to this approach, it should be: developmentally informed, strength based, promote participation, and encourage diversion Looked After Child Child Looked After, where a child is looked after by the local authority Compass The YOS's local preventative service for 8-17-year-olds assessed as at high risk of offending, and for their parents/carers Contextual safeguarding An approach to safeguarding children which considers the wider community and peer influences on a child's safety Community resolution Community resolution, an informal disposal, administered by the police, for low level offending following an admission of guilt EHCP Education and Health Care Plan, a plan outlining the education, health and social care needs of a child with additional needs ETE Education, training or employment Evidence based practice The YJB definition of evidence-based practice is 'integration of the best available and accessible evidence with professional expertise, in the context of working with children in contact with the youth justice system' fte Full-time equivalent, used when setting out the number of hours in each post FTE First Time Entrant.
+There are four tenants to this approach, it should be: developmentally informed, strength based, promote participation, and encourage diversion Looked After Child Child Looked After, where a child is looked after by the local authority Compass The YOS's local preventative service for 8-17-year-olds assessed as at high risk of offending, and for their parents/carers Contextual safeguarding An approach to safeguarding children which considers the wider community and peer influences on a child's safety Community resolution Community resolution, an informal disposal, administered by the police, for low level offending following an admission of guilt ЕНСР Education and Health Care Plan, a plan outlining the education, health and social care needs of a child with additional needs ETE Education, training or employment Evidence based practice The YJB definition of evidence-based practice is 'integration of the best available and accessible evidence with professional expertise, in the context of working with children in contact with the youth justice system' fte Full-time equivalent, used when setting out the number of hours in each post FTE First Time Entrant.
 A child who receives a statutory criminal justice outcome for the first time (youth caution, youth conditional caution, or Court disposal